engenmt/permpy/permpy/README.md

 ## A Python Permutations Class

-Contains Various tools for working interactively with permutaions.
+Contains Various tools for working interactively with permutations.
 Easily extensible.

 ### Examples: